chipweinberger/flutter_blue_plus/README.md

 // Setup Listener for characteristic reads final subscription = characteristic.onValueReceived.listen((value) {
     // onValueReceived is updated:
-    //   - after read() is called
+    //   - anytime read() is called
-    //   - when a notification arrives
+    //   - anytime a notification arrives (if subscribed) });
-});

 // listen for disconnection